2017–18 Honduran Liga Nacional: Clausura

 The Clausura tournament was the second half of the 2017–18 season which ran from January to May 2018.
 The schedule was released on 9 December 2017.
 On 15 April, F.C.
 Motagua's winger Wilmer Crisanto scored the 20,000th goal in the history of the league.
 C.D.
 Marathón finished first in the regular season standings for their second tournament in a row.
 Just as the previous tournament; Marathón, Motagua, Club Deportivo Olimpia and Real C.D.
 España reached the semifinals round.
 On 5 May, Marathón qualified to their 18th final and their first one since 2014.
 One day later, Motagua eliminated Olimpia and qualified to their 4th consecutive final.
-It was the 4th time in league's history the final series were be played between the contenders of the M's Derby.
+It was the 4th time in the league's history that the final series was played between the contenders of the M's Derby.
 Marathón obtained their 9th national title and Motagua lost their second final in a row.